Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 <!-- Known issues and future developments -->
 ## Known issues and future developments

-- nurses can login into system
+- nurses can login into the system
-- nurses can choose the tenants whose alarms and status they observe
+- nurses can choose the tenants whose alarms and statuses they observe
-- a night profile needs to be added, where all the tenants are restricted to their own home during the night time
+- a night mode needs to be added, where all the tenants are restricted to their own home during the night time
-- more steps for checking the alarms need to be added in addition to the "Situation ok" ("I'll go check", "Escalate to others")
+- more steps for checking the alarms need to be added in addition to the "Situation ok" (e.g. "I'll go check", "Escalate to others")
 - if a beacon is not detected within a certain time limit, send an alarm
 - if the alarm is not checked by a nurse within a certain time limit, escalate to others automatically
 - the system should send a warning, if a tenant is not chosen for monitoring
 - improve and develop further the administrative panel (the webclient)
-- add the functionality to insert and edit beacon owners and get API server notified about changes to database
+- add the functionality to insert and edit beacon owners and get the API server notified about the changes to the database

 <!-- License -->
 ## License
-Licensed under MIT -license.
+Licensed under MIT-license.
 https://opensource.org/licenses/MIT